-We compete largely by offering our customers among the most advanced equipment and expendable tools available for the wire, wedge and die bonding processes.
-Our equipment is the most productive and has the highest levels of process capability, and as a result, has a lower cost of ownership compared to other equipment in its market.
+We compete largely by offering our customers among the most advanced equipment and expendable tools available for the wire and wedge bonding processes.
+Our equipment is typically the most productive and has the highest levels of process capability, and as a result, has a lower cost of ownership compared to other equipment in its market.
 Our expendable tools are designed to optimize the performance of the equipment in which they are used.
-We believe our technology leadership contributes to the leading market share positions of our various wire bonder and expendable tools products.
+We believe our technology leadership contributes to the leading market share positions of our various wire bonders and expendable tools products.
 To maintain our competitive advantage, we invest in product development activities designed to produce a stream of improvements to existing products and to deliver next-generation products.
 These investments often focus as much on improvements in the semiconductor assembly process as on specific pieces of assembly equipment or expendable tools.
 In order to generate these improvements, we often work in close collaboration with customers, end users, and other industry members.
 In addition to producing technical advances, these collaborative development efforts strengthen customer relationships and enhance our reputation as a technology leader and solutions provider.

-In addition to gold and aluminum wire, our leadership in the industry's use of copper wire for the bonding process is an example of the benefits of our collaborative efforts.
+In addition to gold, silver alloy wire and aluminum wire, our leadership in the industry's use of copper wire for the bonding process is an example of the benefits of our collaborative efforts.
 By working with customers, material suppliers, and other equipment suppliers, we have developed a series of robust, high-yielding production processes that have made copper wire commercially viable, significantly reducing the cost of assembling an integrated circuit.
 During fiscal 2010, many of our customers began converting their bonding wire from gold to copper wire, and we believe the conversion was accelerated by fabless companies in the consumer segment.
 Gradually, the level of confidence and the reliability of data collected have enabled a larger segment of the customer base to increase copper capabilities.
-Since this initial conversion, a significant portion of our wire bonder sales are copper capable bonders.
+Since this initial conversion, a majority of our wire bonder sales are copper capable bonders.
 We expect this conversion process to continue throughout the industry for the next several years.
-This could potentially drive a significant wire bonder replacement cycle, as we believe much of the industries' installed base is not currently suitable for copper bonding.
-Based on our industry leading copper bonding processes and the continued high price of gold, we believe the total available market for copper configured wire bonders is likely to continue demonstrating solid growth.
+Based on our industry leading copper bonding processes and the continued high price of gold, we believe the demand for copper configured wire bonders is likely to remain robust.

-Our leadership has allowed us to maintain a competitive position in the latest generations of gold and copper ball bonders, which enable our customers to handle the leading technologies in terms of pitch, silicon with the latest node and complex wire bonding requirement.
+Our leadership has allowed us to maintain a competitive position in the latest generations of gold and copper ball bonders, which enable our customers to handle the leading technologies in terms of bond pad pitch, silicon with the latest node and complex wire bonding requirement.
 We continue to see demand for our large bondable area ("LA") configured machines.
 This LA option is now available on all of our Power Series ("PS") models and allows our customers to gain added efficiencies and to reduce the cost of packaging.

 We also leverage the technology leadership of our equipment by optimizing our bonder platforms, and we deliver variants of our products to serve emerging high-growth markets.
-For example, we have developed extensions of our main ball bonding platforms to address opportunities in LED assembly.
-In the last few years, the LED backlights for flat-screen displays have been the main driver of the LED market where we have successfully competed in LED assembly equipment.
-We expect the next wave of growth in the LED market to be high brightness LED for general lighting, and we believe we are well positioned for this trend.
+For example, we have developed extensions of our main ball bonding platforms to address opportunities in LED assembly, for general lighting in particular.
+We expect the next wave of growth in the LED market to be high brightness LED for general lighting.
+We also see an opportunity in wire bonding at wafer level using our ATPremier Plus.